golint-fixer/go-indigo/README.md

 ### Running

-Indo-go currently has 4 executable CLI flags used for testing and debugging:
+go-indigo currently has 4 executable CLI flags used for testing and debugging:

 ```bash
 go run main.go --relay